thekhan1122/khan-skycard/README.md

 ## Overview

 `khan-skycard` is a custom Home Assistant Lovelace card that renders a live, animated energy-flow diagram against a full-card photographic sky background.
-Thirteen background images cover every major weather condition and time-of-day combination — the card selects the correct image automatically from a connected `weather` entity and the current sun elevation.
+Thirteen background images cover every ma jor weather condition and time-of-day combination — the card selects the correct image automatically from a connected `weather` entity and the current sun elevation.

 The card is self-contained in a single JavaScript file — no NPM, no build step, no additional dependencies.